NCAR/HPC-Docs/docs/storage-systems/stratus/index.md

 - Additional documentation is attached below.

 - The system is accessible only via the NCAR VPN.
-This is important mostly for the browser-based access, since CISL anticipates that the server-based access will be from an internal server anyway.
+This is important mostly for browser-based access to both the admin interface and to objects in storage buckets with public read-access, since CISL anticipates that server-based access will be from an internal server anyway.

 - The access and secret credentials will be sent via email.
 They are all